mpmarenco/data-engineer-test/README.md

 ### Installation

 * `git clone ` this repository
-* change into the new directory `cd data-engineer-test`
+* `cd data-engineer-test`

-You will need to install the requirements from requirements.txt.
-Following one of the next options:
+You will need to install the requirements from the requirements.txt file.
+Follow one of the next options:

 ```bash
 python3 -m pip install -r requirements.txt